 - Helping with tours of GMRI, such as “Lunch and Learn”

 To apply for this position CLICK HERE to submit your letter of interest, curriculum vitae, statement of research interests, as well as three references.
 These documents should be included in ONE PDF file.
-Applications will be reviewed after the deadline of June 1, but the position may remain open until filled.
+Applications will be reviewed after the original deadline of June 1, but the position may remain open until filled.
 Note that you will be navigating away from the GMRI website.
 Questions should be referred to email@example.com.
 However, we will not accept resumes sent to this address.
 Incomplete applications will not be considered.

 We are proud to confirm our long-standing policy and commitment to providing equal access and equal employment opportunities in all terms, conditions, processes and benefits of employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, genetic information, or veteran status.
 Our employment decisions are made without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, genetic information, or veteran status.